Mary Ann Coomindah: Biography

-Commindah was born in the Diamantina River region of Channel Country in Queensland where she was a part of the Emu Tribe.
-Very little is known of her early life before she began working for William and Laura Duncan at Mooraberrie Station in 1899.
-She was selected for service by Laura Duncan who trained her and she was working there when they had their first of four children who she helped raise and was a second mother to.
-It is also believed that she acted as a wet nurse to the children.
-Commindah's role within the family increased the longer she worked for the family and especially after William Duncan died in 1907; she was the head of the domestic staff.
+Commindah was born in the Diamantina River region of the Channel Country in Queensland, and was a part of the Emu Tribe.
+Very little is known of her life before she began working for William and Laura Duncan at Mooraberrie Station in 1899.
+She was selected for service and trained by Laura, and was working at Mooraberrie when the Duncans had their first of four children, who she helped raise and to whom she was a second mother.
+It is also believed that she acted as a wet nurse for them.
+Commindah's role increased the longer she worked for the family, especially after William Duncan died in 1907, and she became head of the domestic staff.

-One of the Duncan children was Alice Duncan-Kemp and Commindah recognised her interest in learning Mithaka lore and culture and she taught her much of her traditional knowledge and skills (including bush medicine).
-She did this alongside others living at the station including Moses Yoolpee, Maggie Muttamurrie and her husband Bogie; Bogie was a respected hunter and tracker.
-It was Commindah who gave Duncan-Kemp her Mithaka name Pinningarra which translated as 'the Leaf Spirit' at a ceremony performed at Kulkia Hill.
+One of the Duncan children was Alice Duncan-Kemp.
+Commindah recognised Alice's interest in learning Mithaka lore and culture, and passed on traditional knowledge and skills to her, including bush medicine.
+Other Aboriginal people living at the station did the same, including Moses Yoolpee, Maggie Muttamurrie and her husband Bogie, who was a respected hunter and tracker.
+At a ceremony performed at Kulkia Hill, Commindah gave Duncan-Kemp her Mithaka name, Pinningarra, which translated as "the Leaf Spirit".

-Commindah was highly educated in tribal knowledge and, for it, was considered to be a polymath, particularly because of her understanding of smoke telegraphy which took years of training and intergenerational knowledge to master.
+Commindah was highly educated in tribal knowledge and was consequently considered a polymath, particularly because of her understanding of smoke telegraphy, which took years of training and intergenerational knowledge to master.
 The codes required to successfully interpret signals were precise, mathematical and cross-lingual.

-In one incident with the girls Commindah had taken them on a day trip and, by the afternoon, they were 16 km from the homestead and she realised that there was a fire threatening them and their ability to return home.
-To protect the girls they hid together in a lake and ultimately had to protect the children with her body to prevent them being burned from falling ask and debris.
-During this incident she received second degree burns to her body and her charges were unharmed.
+On one occasion, Commindah had taken the girls on a day trip and, by the afternoon, they were 16 km from the homestead.
+She realised that there was a fire threatening them and their ability to return home.
+She and the girls took refuge in a lake and she had to protect the children with her body to prevent them being burned by falling ash and debris.
+She received second degree burns to her body but her charges were unharmed.

-Commindah worked at Mooraberrie until her death in 1929 and her husband Bogie died soon after.
+Commindah worked at Mooraberrie until her death in 1929, and her husband Bogie died soon after.